Bridges Out of Poverty

 Bridges workshops supply the tools, training, insight, access and guidance to help people better understand generational poverty - the first steps to eliminating poverty in our community.
 Our workshops train businesses, organizations, local leadership and individuals to break down the barriers between the economic classes.
 Bridges Out of Poverty training can be used at all levels: individual, institutional, community and policy.
 Bridges workshops give you specific tools to detect patterns and offers a set of concepts, that when utilized, can assist with matching solutions to complex problems: Single challenge (Feed a person - operate a soup kitchen), Complex challenge: (Feed a community - run a food bank), and Complicated challenge (End hunger - solutions must be coordinated and collaborative).

+Help create awareness about key issues that people face daily when they have few resources.
 Register for an upcoming session or contact us to learn more.

 About the Workshop